ToluGIT/docker-ms-architecture/README.md

 ## CLI Management Tool

-The project includes a powerful CLI tool for managing the application:
+The project includes a CLI tool for managing the application:

 ```bash
 # Show status of all services